veysiadn/TMC2209_STM32/README.md

-# TMC2209 Stepper Driver Driver
+# TMC2209 Stepper Driver Driver for STM32 Microcontrollers

 ## Overview
 This module is a driver for the TMC2209 step motor driver IC for **STM32 microcontrollers**.
 It provides an interface for controlling step motors, includes UART based control and STEP/DIR based control (Legacy Mode).